hiromasa0629/incpetion/README.md

   - configure path for certificate and key for ssl
   - configure `server_name` (eg. domian name)
   - `root` (dir where wordpress is extracted)
-  - configure `fastcgi` in `location ~ \.php$` block which is a regular expression that matches any URI that ends with ".php",

 Dockerfile:
 ```Dockerfile